mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

    Note that this block will overwrite a file if it already exists.
 If you want to add content to an existing file use the [`AppendToFile`](#File.AppendToFile) method.

-## GoogleSheets  {#GoogleSheets}
+## Spreadsheet  {#Spreadsheet}

-GoogleSheets is a non-visible component for storing and receiving data from a Google Sheets document using the Google Sheets API.
+Spreadsheet is a non-visible component for storing and receiving data from a Google Sheets document using the Google Sheets API.

  In order to utilize this component, one must first have a Google Developer